bloominstituteoftechnology/node-api1-project/README.md

   - return the newly created _user document_.

-x If there's an error while saving the _user_:
-  - respond with HTTP status code `500` (Server Error).
-  - return the following JSON object: `{ errorMessage: "There was an error while saving the user to the database" }`.
+x If there's an error while saving the _user_: x respond with HTTP status code `500` (Server Error). x return the following JSON object: `{ errorMessage: "There was an error while saving the user to the database" }`.

 When the client makes a `GET` request to `/api/users`:

-- If there's an error in retrieving the _users_ from the database:
+x If there's an error in retrieving the _users_ from the database:
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ errorMessage: "The users information could not be retrieved." }`.